 This is almost like a Sloppy Joe sandwich too.
 In fact, now that I think about that some more, I think I’ll go toss some taco meat on a hamburger bun and have lunch!

+I usually use my Cuisinart Griddler for sandwiches like this melt.
 I recently bought a Weber Cast Iron Griddle for my gas grill.
 I absolutely love cooking with it.
 It is just like cooking on a flat top grill.
 It gets amazingly hot, which is exactly what I need to cook this taco melt or my other favorite, a patty melt.

 - Brown beef in a large skillet.
 Drain excess fat.

 - Add onions and taco seasoning and cook 3-5 minutes.

 - Slather one side of each piece of Texas toast with butter.

 - Heat another large skillet over medium-high heat.

 - Add 4 slices of the bread, butter side down.

 - While the bread is browning, top with meat mixture and cheese.